 - The name of the person who committed or is believed to have committed the act of fraud or misappropriation, if formal charges have been brought against the person and/or the matter has been adjudicated.

-- Is the person who committed or is believed to have committed the act of fraud still employed by the agency?
+- If the person who committed or is believed to have committed the act of fraud still employed by the agency.

-- If the person who committed or is believed to have committed the act of fraud is still employed by the agency, do they have access to assets that may be subject to fraud or misappropriation?
+- If the person who committed or is believed to have committed the act of fraud still employed by the agency, if they have access to assets that may be subject to fraud or misappropriation.

-- Has the agency notified the appropriate law enforcement body about the fraud or misappropriation?
+- If the agency has notified the appropriate law enforcement body about the fraud or misappropriation.

-- What is the status of the investigation at the date of the auditor’s/accountant’s report?
+- The status of the investigation at the date of the auditor’s/accountant’s report.

-- If the investigation is complete and the person believed to have committed the act of fraud or misappropriation has been identified, has the agency filed charges against that person?
+- If The investigation is complete and the person believed to have committed the act of fraud or misappropriation has been identified, if the agency filed charges against that person.

-- What is the status of any related adjudication at the date of the auditor’s/accountant’s report?
+- The status of any related adjudication at the date of the auditor’s/accountant’s report.

 - Management’s plan to ensure that the fraud or misappropriation does not occur in the future.